 Now, how much should you exercise?
 Again, listen to your body and remember, exercise is not just about not putting too much weight on.
 It is about keeping you and baby strong for labor, keeping your heart healthy and helping your delivery and recovery.

-Thirty minutes a day, 3-5 times a week is healthy workout schedule.
+When it comes to second trimester exercise, thirty minutes a day, 3-5 times a week is healthy workout schedule.
 This can include any variety of walking, swimming, free weights etc..
 Try to get at least two days of strength training in.
 This will not only keep the non-tummy parts of your body looking good but it will also build up the strength your body will need to deliver!
 Use a weight that feels comfortable to you and remember body-weight exercises, and even band work, are great ways to strength train.

 With regards to cardio, change it up so you don’t get bored!
 Walk, swim, find a machine at the gym you like, whatever, just don’t sit too much.
 That isn’t good for you or baby!